 With a greater reliance on technology and science, and the increasingly fast pace of change, it’s important that primary-school teachers like you are equipped with the skills and knowledge to teach the students of the future.

-Teachers completing this course will also develop skills in leading interdisciplinary teams to promote and deliver STEM programs in primary schools, and a strong understanding of the importance of research evidence to inform their teaching in STEM.
-The course is suitable for primary and lower secondary science, mathematics, or design and technology teachers.
+Teachers completing this program will also develop skills in leading interdisciplinary teams to promote and deliver STEM programs in primary schools, and a strong understanding of the importance of research evidence to inform their teaching in STEM.
+The program is suitable for primary and lower secondary science, mathematics, or design and technology teachers.

-This course is taught online to fit in with your current teaching demands.
+This program is taught online to fit in with your current teaching demands.

 Top 4 in Australia for THE Impact Rankings on Quality Education